-Anytime I am feeling unmotivated, I would two articles always come to my mind:
+Anytime I am feeling unmotivated, these two articles always come to my mind:

-When I am tired, I read these to feel hopeful.
+When I’m tired, I read these to feel hopeful.

 I don’t know how much traffic they get, but if these guys add something for sale to those posts, and I need it, I’m buying.